Royal Caribbean delays cruise ship return from maintenance work and shortens next sailing

 • Izumi Sushi, Japanese cuisine and sushi

-• Giovanni’s Table Italian Restaurant, classic Italian food featuring freshly-made pastas
+• Giovanni’s Table, classic Italian food featuring freshly-made pasta

 • Chef’s Table, an intimate group dining experience where each course is paired with wine

-Should you spend extra for specialty dining?
+Should you spend extra on specialty dining?
 It depends on your tastes and budget.

 There is nothing wrong with the food included with your cruise fare.
 The main dining room and Windjammer offer so much food for each meal, that you're likely to dine there and be quite content.